mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 ### Prover procedures

-The prover of a sigma protocol is stateful and will send two message, a "commitment" and a "response" message, described below.
+The prover of a sigma protocol is stateful and will send two messages, a "commitment" and a "response" message, described below.

 #### Prover commitment